xArm-Developer/xArm-Python-SDK/doc/api/xarm_api_code.md

 ## Controller error code
 - 1: The Emergency Stop Button is pushed
+- 2: The Emergency IO of the Control Box is triggered
+- 3: The Emergency Stop Button of the Three-state Switch is pressed
 - 10: Servo motor error
 - 11: Servo motor 1 error
 - 12: Servo motor 2 error